RistoBIn/international-website/src/pages/technologies/edge-intelligence.md

         fulfil the most demanding computer vision and AI tasks.
 The on-chip processing gets past challenges around massive data generation and poor image quality by doing the processing in the camera unit itself.
-Our System on Chip can be customised for different cameras and tasks.
+Our system on chip can be customised for different cameras, and remotely reprogrammed to perform ever more advanced tasks.
       heading: >-
         Central to this is the most valuable component in any imaging
         infrastructure: the camera.